FAIR-biomed/fair-biomed.github.io/docs/install.md

 ## From source

-The extension can also be installed from source, bypassing the Chome web store or the Firefox add-on service.
-This is only necessary during a development cycle, i.e. if you want to implement new features or add new plugins.
+The extension can also be installed from source.
+This is only necessary for development, i.e. to implement new features or add new plugins.
 The details are covered in the [developer documentation](../setup/) section.